naotoo1/BNSFRNPC/README.md

 Methods beyond neural scaling laws for beating power scaling laws in machine learning have become topical for high-performance machine learning models.
 Nearest Prototype Classifiers (NPCs) introduce a category of machine learning models known for their interpretability, but the performance of NPCs are frequently impacted by large datasets that scale to high dimensions.
-We overcome the low- performance hurdle by utilizing self-supervised prototype-based learning metrics to prune datasets of large-size of either low or high dimension for the robustification and certification of NPCs within the scope of the Learning Vector Quantization (LVQ) family of algorithms based on the Crammer normalization for arbitrary semi-norms (semi-metrics).
+We surmount the low- performance hurdle by employing self-supervised prototype-based learning metrics to intelligently prune datasets of varying sizes, encompassing both low and high dimensions.
+This process aims at enhancing the robustification and certification of NPCs within the framework of the Learning Vector Quantization (LVQ) family of algorithms, utilizing Crammer normalization for arbitrary semi-norms (semi-metrics).
 The numerical evaluation of outcomes reveals that NPCs trained with pruned datasets demonstrate sustained and enhanced performance compared to instances where training is conducted with full datasets.
 The self-supervised prototype-based metric (SSL) and the Perceptual-SSL (P-SSL) utilized in this study remains unaffected by the intricacies of optimal hyperparameter selection.
-Consequently, it can be seamlessly integrated with triplet loss training to assess the empirical and guaranteed robustness of Lp-NPCs and Perceptual-NPCs (P- NPCs), facilitating the curation of meticulously chosen datasets that contribute to technical research in applied machine learning
+Consequently, it can be seamlessly integrated with triplet loss training to assess the empirical and guaranteed robustness of Lp-NPCs and Perceptual-NPCs (P-NPCs), facilitating the curation of meticulously chosen datasets that contribute to technical research in applied machine learning.

 The implementation requires Python >=3.11 .
 The author recommends to use a virtual environment or Docker image.
 The details of the implementation and results evaluation can be found in the paper.